 Finally, if you feel I’ve missed any important self improvement books off the list, please feel free to add some more to the list.

-If you enjoyed this article, please share it and support ThoughtBrick by liking our Facebook page, following us on Twitter and signing up to the ThoughtBrick newsletter on the right side of the screen.
+If you enjoyed this article, please share it and support ThoughtBrick by liking my Facebook page.